luke-griffiths/fast-robots/RealMapping.md

 }
 ```
 Below is a video of the car spinning in a circle at the setpoint of 75.
 It's spinning much faster than 20 degrees per second here because the surface is slippery,
 but you can clearly see that the robot stays roughly in the exact same position while spinning.
-If I wanted the car to slow down enough to be useful on this surface, I would need to make Kp much larger or adjust the setpoint.
+If I wanted the car to slow down enough to be useful on this surface, I would need to make Kp much larger or adjust the setpoint.To see a video of the car spinning at 20 degrees per second accurately, check out my video in lab 12.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eMrYPoE4qGI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>